AequilibraE/aequilibrae/docs/source/traffic_assignment.rst

 For now, only the traditional BPR is available for assignment using AequilibraE.

+:math:`CongestedTime_{i} = FreeFlowTime_{i} * (1 + \alpha * (\frac{Volume_{i}}{Capacity_{i}})^\beta`

 Parameters for VDF functions can be passed as a fixed value to use for all links, or as graph fields.
 As it is the case for the travel time and capacity fields, VDF parameters need to be consistent across all graphs.

-..
-We need something on VDFs here, more specifically on how they work
+Because AequilibraE supports different parameters for each link, its implementation is the most general possible while still preserving the desired properties for multi-class assignment.

+The implementation of the VDF functions in AequilibraE is written in Cython and fully multi-threaded, and therefore descent methods that may evaluate such function multiple times per iteration should not become unecessarily slow, especially in modern multi-core systems.

+Other volume delay functions will be

 Multi-class Equilibrium assignment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~